 A. Pre-clerkship Curriculum in Paediatrics

 This course provides an introduction to clinical skills and begins in the first year of the curriculum.
-In the second year, there are five four-hour sessions in paediatrics.
+In the first year, students have one session in paediatrics focussing on the paediatric and adolescent history and developmental milestones.
+In the second year, there are four sessions.
 Small groups of three to four students are assigned to one clinical preceptor for hands-on clinical skills teaching which takes place at the Hospital for Sick Children or in the private offices of community paediatricians.
-The newborn session takes place at Mount Sinai Hospital, Sunnybrook Hospitalor St. Michael’s Hospital.
+The newborn session takes place at Mount Sinai Hospital, Sunnybrook Health Sciences Centre, or St. Michael’s Hospital.

 B. Clerkship Curriculum in Paediatrics

 The orientation session of the Paediatrics course is devoted to an academic teaching program at The Hospital for Sick Children.
 During this rotation students are exposed to a combination of ambulatory and inpatient paediatrics.
 Students are either placed in a paediatric setting in a Community Hospital, at The Hospital for Sick Children in a combination of paediatric wards, or the Paediatric Emergency Department and ambulatory Paediatric clinics.
 Students complete Computer Assisted Learning in Pediatrics Cases (CLIPP) which offer comprehensive interactive cases that cover important core topics.

 For additional information regarding course objectives and competencies please see: